jeremiahsmithdev/SolidInvoice/docs/PROJECT_OVERVIEW.md

 4. **Payment Processing**: Handle payments through configured gateways
 5. **Recurring Billing**: Automated invoice generation for ongoing services
 6. **Reporting**: Dashboard analytics and financial reporting

+## License & Contributing

+SolidInvoice is licensed under the **MIT License** - an open-source software license that allows for free use, modification, and distribution.

+For contribution guidelines, please refer to the [CONTRIBUTING](../CONTRIBUTING.md) file.